nox-xon/obsidian-document-editing-shortcuts/README.md

 Something to note is that it's not entirely clear how simple it is to code some of the shortcuts inside the todo list.

+### Cleap ups and polish
+When I frist started coding the plugin, I didn't know anything about the Editor API so that naively had me code many of these functions from scratch.
+Some weren't in the API though.

+1. Those functions that already exist in the Editor API need to be changed to implement that API rather than the manual functions I coded.
+2. Functions that are coded manually should be moved to another typescript file according to the catergory, maybe even inside classes.
+Dunno yet. but at the moment it's starting to look too unorganised to put everything as functions in 1 file

 ## Installation
 ### Install from Community Plugins
 Can't do that yet, waiting for approval.
 Hopefully it will get approved soon.